 Teachers will include PHSE/RSE on the class holistic plan for the term.
-Some elements of this curriculum will be taught through whole school focus weeks e.g. Anti-Bullying Week; Keeping Healthy Week; Keeping Safe; SRE Week Teachers will notify parents in advance of these focus weeks.
+Some elements of this curriculum will be taught through whole school focus weeks e.g. Anti-Bullying Week; Keeping Healthy Week; Keeping Safe; Health and Relationships Week.
+Teachers will notify parents in advance of these focus weeks.

 At Wybunbury Delves we invite visitors into school to enhance our PHSE curriculum.
-PCSO Nick Jarvis and his Police colleagues are regular visitors; Cheshire Fire Service; the School Nurse service etc
+PCSO Nick Jarvis and his Police colleagues are regular visitors; Cheshire Fire Service; the School Nurse service.

 The DFE Guidance on Relationships education, relationships and sex education (RSE) and health education can be found here.